Bay Area, California politicians react to President Biden's decision to drop out

 Democratic Rep. Adman Schiff said the president will be leaving the office with a long-lasting legacy "unlike any other modern president."

-Schiff was recently in headlines becoming one of the highest-profile Democrat to urge the president to drop his bid for a second term.
+Schiff was recently in headlines becoming one of the highest-profile Democrats to urge the president to drop his bid for a second term.

 “Taking the reins in the throes of an unprecedented pandemic, Joe Biden spearheaded our economic recovery and saved the lives of millions.
 He worked diligently to pass the most effective, progressive legislation in the last half century – all while rebuilding our alliances abroad and our standing around the globe," Schiff said.
 "He has accomplished more in one term than most presidents do in two and he will go down in history as one of the greatest presidents of our time."